cyber-dojo/exercises-start-points/start-points/Group_Neighbours/readme.txt

   o) the id of the previous avatar
   o) the avatar-index matching the id (1st arg)
   o) the id of the next avatar

+0) The keys of the Hash are Strings not Integers.

 1) The Hash always contains an entry whose id matches the 1st arg.